faircloth-lab/phyluce/docs/quality-control.rst

 .. note:: We not longer create `interleaved` fastq files because most programs
     assume that PE (paired-end) reads are maintained as read pairs.
-Rather than maintian an interleaved set of data and a non-interleaved set of data, we have decided to keep files for each of R1, R2, and singleton reads (those that have lost their mates).
+Rather than create an interleaved set of data and a non-interleaved set of data, we have decided to keep files for each of R1, R2, and singleton reads (those that have lost their mates) and never produce an interleaved file.

 Trimming with illumiprocessor
 -----------------------------